robinsg/HMCpcm/README.md

 Files:
-hmc_pcm.py         - Contains function used to access the REST APIs nchart.py          - Used to create charts for certain stats nextract_server.py - Extracts PCM stats for servers and LPARs set_ltmprefs.py    - Set Long Term and Aggregate stats on/off
+hmc_pcm.py         - Contains function used to access the REST APIs<BR>
+nchart.py          - Used to create charts for certain stats<BR>
+nextract_server.py - Extracts PCM stats for servers and LPARs set_ltmprefs.py    - Set Long Term and Aggregate stats on/off